 The southern gem of Spain, Seville is a huge draw for visitors to the Andalusian region.
-From the winding, narrow streets, to the impressive Giralda, there’s plenty on offer to fill your days on a city break in Seville.
+From the winding, narrow streets, to the impressive Giralda, there’s plenty on offer to see and do on a city break in Seville.
 This area of Spain is known for it’s stunning weather, giving you extra reason to sample the many cafes that line the streets in between seeing the numerous sights in Seville.

 Seville Cathedral is a huge draw for visitors to the city, holding the title of largest Gothic church in the world, third largest church in the world and being home to some amazing architecture.
 Add to that the fact it was listed in 1987 as an UNESCO World Heritage Site along with the Giralda, and it’s definitely a sight that should make your ‘to-see’ list.
 You’ll find it in the heart of the city, with the surrounding area a lively hive of activity day and night.
 During the day you’re able to explore the interior and roof with a ticket, but if you’re passing when there’s a service being undertaken you can pop in have a limited look around for free.
 For access to the most during the service, enter through the door from Avenida de la Constitución.
 Don’t forget, this is a religious building, so shoulders and knees should be covered if visiting.